FatCat-Coders/fatcat-ui/src/components/Molecules/Section/Section.md

 ### Inner:
 - `Space`
-- `width` -- one of key defined in theme `sectionWidth` default value is normal
+- `w` -- one of key defined in theme `sectionWidth` default value is normal
 - `scale` -- scale paddings inside inner element on beakpoints default value is false
 ## Usage